imagitama/phasmophobia-site/maps/index.md

 ## [Suburban House](./suburban-house)

-A 1 story house with a basement and garage.
+A 1 or 2 story house with a basement and garage.

 There are 3 variations of this map.